ddnexus/pagy/docs/how-to.md

 ## Controlling the page links

-You can control the number and position of page links in the navigation through the `:size` variable.
-It is an array of 4 integers that specify which and how many page link to show.
+You can control the number and position of the page links in the navigation through the `:size` variable.
+It is an array of 4 integers that specify which and how many page links to show.

 The default is `[1,4,4,1]`, which means that you will get `1` initial page, `4` pages before the current page, `4` pages after the current page, and `1` final page.